GREENWICH SKATING CLUB

 · If she is in her first year of a category (e.g. Squirt, Pee Wee or Bantam), she must make the A1 or A team but will not be considered for the B team.

 · If she is in her second year of any category (Squirt, Pee Wee or Bantam), she must make the A team, but will not be considered for the A1 or B team.

 Playing travel hockey is a commitment.
 While we understand participating in other activities, playing travel hockey is a commitment to a team and to a program.
 As such, we will expect attendance at practices, games and tournaments except for emergencies, to be approved by the Coach.
 The club expectations are as follows and each team’s coaching staff may provide additional guidelines:

 • If you think that the commitment level of playing in a travel team is too significant please let us know in advance as we go through the selection process.
-We are working on an enhanced version of the Outdoor Hockey League that may be a better option for those who would like to play competitive, developmental, local and fun hockey.
+Travel Development Teams are available and may be a better option for those who would like to play competitive, developmental, local and fun hockey.

 As the number of teams and roster spots per team will impact our planning process, it is critical for us to finalize commitment and rosters.
-As result, for the 2018-19 season, we will need you to accept your position on the team within a week of the teams being announced.
-At that time, a NON-REFUNDABLE deposit of $500 will be required.
+As result, for the 2021-22 season, you will be required to pay the hockey fees with a credit card at the time you accept your child's spot on the team.

 Once your player’s spot is accepted and the deposit is paid, there will be no refunds.
 We budget the program based on participation and as such need everyone to honor these commitments.